 Apparently, Google does not.
 They chose to commemorate the winter olympics on their homepage today instead of Abraham Lincoln’s birthday.

-They’re young.
+They’re young, maybe stupid and most likely socialists.
 Perhaps they don’t know who he was or that what we owe him.
 Maybe they’re only familiar with what’s happening now.
 But then again, maybe it’s just their values system.

 Information for this post was gathered from: